-School districts are reimbursed for the loss in tax revenues through additional State Aid .
-To claim State Aid related to loss in local tax revenues under the STAR Program, a school district must submit an application to the Office of Real Property Tax Services (ORPTS) containing information regarding the loss in revenues and the exemptions that resulted in such loss in a format established by ORPTS.
-Upon approval of the application, ORPTS will calculate and certify to the Commissioner of Education the amount of aid payable to the school district for exemptions granted under the STAR Program for taxes levied in the current school year.
+School districts are reimbursed for the loss in tax revenues through additional State Aid.
+To claim State Aid related to loss in local tax revenues under the STAR Program, a school district must submit an application to the Department of Taxation and Finance.
+Upon approval of the application, the Department of Taxation and Finance will calculate and certify to the Commissioner of Education the amount of aid payable to the school district for exemptions granted under the STAR Program for taxes levied in the current school year.
 The savings resulting from the Basic or Enhanced STAR exemptions are limited to a 2% increase over the prior year.

 A separate payment schedule is created for the payment of School Tax Relief Aid representing tax savings provided by school districts to their taxpayers under the STAR Program: school districts will be reimbursed based on STAR as a percentage of property tax levy exceeding specified percentages in each month.
 On or before October 15th, the STAR payment is the amount owed in excess of 25% of the school's real property tax levy.
 On or before November 15th, payment is the amount owed in excess of 20% of the school's levy.
-On or before December 15th, the STAR payment is the amount owed in excess of 20% of the school's levy.
 On or before December 15th, the STAR payment is the amount owed in excess of 15% of the school's levy.
 On or before the 1st business day of January, the balance is due.
-Additionally, there will be a payment on or before March 31 for STAR reimbursement corrections certified to SED by ORPTS on or before March 1.
-The March payment only credits school districts owed money for STAR reimbursement corrections.
+Additionally, there will be a payment on or before March 31 for